theopn/dotfiles/deprecated/README.md

 But that doesn't say a lot these days where all emails are essentially embedded HTML websites.
 Even with `w3m` integration, I found myself not using Mutt at all as I always have Thunderbird open on my computer.

+## Qutebrowser

+Firefox + Vimium add-on is good enough for me.